marcc1988/jr-git-intro/second.md

+*This is all new I love GIT!!
 This is the second file.
 I changed it into something else.